Asthaviradiya/Bharat-Clock/README.md

 # Bharat-Clock
-this is webpage shows current date and time of India using ReactJs and tailwind CSS framework.
+this is webpage shows const current date and time of India using ReactJs and tailwind CSS framework.